A visual guide to modern Japanese fiction (I)

 This period mostly coincides with the "First Experiments" and "Beginnings" sections in the first volume of The Columbia Anthology of Modern Japanese Literature ("mostly" because Japanese sources typically split Naturalism into early and late periods, with the latter representing a more mature -- if possibly flawed -- modern literary sensibility).
 Specifically with respect to fiction, the "First Experiments" section includes works in the pre-Meiji gesaku (frivolous) style; a well-known example of the Western-inspired genre of the political novel (seiji shōsetsu); and one of Mori Ōgai's most famous early "romantic" (rōmanshugi) stories.
 The "Beginnings" section encompasses the realistic style (shajitsushugi) of Futabatei Shimei, the reaction against this style (see the following paragraph), and stories by early European-influenced Naturalist (shizenshugi) authors active from the turn of the 19th century who contributed to the establishment of a standard form of modern Japanese literary discourse.

 The temptation is to frame the literary history of this period in terms of a cultural dialectic between the West and Japan, and the validity of such an argument can hardly be gainsaid.
-Yet (as the editors of the Columbia anthology are clearly aware) including a raconteur like San'yūtei Enchō in the "First Experiments" section detracts from recognizing his substantial contribution to the development of a modern colloquial style, and placing Futabatei Shimei in the "Beginnings" section tends to gloss over the fact that, chronologically speaking, his brand of realism essentially fizzled out and was replaced by neoclassical (gi-kotenshugi) works by Ozaki Kōyō and Kōda Rohan harking back to more traditional characters and thematic motifs as well as a mixed elegant and vernacular (gazoku setchū) style.
+Yet (as the editors of the Columbia anthology are clearly aware) including a raconteur like San'yūtei Enchō in the "First Experiments" section detracts from recognizing his substantial contribution to the development of a modern colloquial style, and placing Futabatei Shimei in the "Beginnings" section tends to gloss over the fact that, chronologically speaking, his brand of realism essentially fizzled out and was replaced by neoclassical (gi-kotenshugi) works by Ozaki Kōyō and Kōda Rohan harking back to more traditional characters and thematic motifs as well as to a mixed elegant and vernacular (gazoku setchū) style.
 This is not to mention the more localized fantastical strain of romantic (rōmanshugi) fiction represented almost uniquely by the work of Izumi Kyōka from around the end of the 19th century.

 It is therefore worth emphasizing the fact that the course of literary history never runs straight or smooth for any country, and that exploring the windings and reversals can be as rewarding as charting origins and destinations.